Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 Alexapure Pro: best value after Berkey

-This is where most US preppers and homesteaders landed after Berkey went under: the price is lower than Berkey was, the filter element is rated to reduce 200+ contaminants, and the reviews from actual long-term users are consistently good.
+This is where most US preppers and homesteaders landed once the Berkey replacement elements went out of stock: the price is lower than Berkey was, the filter element is rated to reduce 200+ contaminants, and the reviews from actual long-term users are consistently good.

 The filter element uses a hybrid ceramic shell with a carbon block core: the carbon removes chlorine, chemical compounds, and heavy metals while the ceramic outer shell handles bacteria and cysts.
 Flow rate runs around 1 gallon per hour with a fresh filter, which is reasonable.